-Enjoying Prescott Arizona with Your Kids
+Enjoying Prescott Arizona with Kids

 Prescott’s Historic Downtown District

 Sharlot Hall Museum

 We also visited the Smoki Museum.
 This place offers a different perspective from the other museum, as it focuses on Native Americans.
 There is basketry and other handicrafts on display.
 The kids particularly enjoyed seeing what the daily lives of Native American kids their own age were like.

 Elks Theatre and Performing Arts Center

 While we did not have time to enjoy one of the performances, we were told they are spectacular.
 Pretty nearly every musical genre is represented at one time or another.
 Our friends raved about a wonderful folk music performance.

 What was most interesting to the kids was the living history exhibits.
 We were there to see The Prescott Regulators & Their Shady Ladies, Inc. perform their 9th Annual Shootout on Whiskey Row.
 It was fantastic.
 While it was a very hot day, I was impressed to see the actors in their heavy costumes, staying in character the entire time.

 We also walked along Whiskey Row.
 Of course, it’s changed a lot since its wild west days when it earned the name Whiskey Row for the unbroken lines of saloons on either side of the street.
 Stories suggest that there were as many as 40 saloons in one block.
 Today much of the architecture is the same, but many of the saloons have been displaced by unique shops.
 A few of the historic taverns are still in place.
 Whiskey Row is found along South Montezuma Street in the 100 block.

 Prescott Arizona Nature

 Prescott is known for having excellent weather and tons of natural beauty.
 We also saw some interesting wildlife.
 While we were driving through one of the neighborhoods, we saw our first-ever javelina.
 I wish the picture came out better.

 Watson Lake Park

 The very same day we were going to explore Watson Lake we saw in the newspaper at our hotel that there was going to be a disc golf competition there.
 We didn’t know how crowded it would be so we ended up going back to Goldwater Lake.
 While we never made it here, we learned there is a playground, hiking trails, and more.
 Like at Goldwater Lake, you can rent kayaks or canoes on the weekends.

 Willow Lake Park

 We learned of this park as we checked out of our hotel and were leaving town.
 We look forward to exploring it the next time we visit Prescott.

 Prescott National Forest

 We also spent a day at the fantastic Prescott National Forest.
 It covers 1.25 million acres.
 Within that expanse, we could explore deserts and mountains.
 The forest stretches on both the east and west sides of Prescott, and it’s remarkably easy to get to.

 Lynx Lake Recreation Area